diegopereiraeng/home/README.md

 ![Diego Pereira](diego-repo-banner.png "Diego Pereira")

-Welcome to the official documentation repository for Diego Pereira's suite of plugins.
+Welcome to the official documentation repository for Diego Pereira's suite of plugins, utilities and demos.

-This repository serves as a central hub for information, usage guides, and support for each plugin developed by Diego Pereira.
+This repository serves as a central hub for information, usage guides, and support for each plugin, utility and demo developed by Diego Pereira.
 Below you will find a list of plugins along with brief descriptions and links to their respective repositories for detailed information.

 ## Plugin List